ClemCrt2/LoRaKER/README.md

 - [] Find a way to store radio information of all gateways to infludb, actually just the RSSI and SNR of the nearest gateway are stored :
 	Replace the "Influxdb Integration" by the "http Integration" in the Application-server let appears all informations needed.
 But influxdb API don't understand direct http PUSH request
+- [] Migrate to a Dockerized LNS architecture
+- [] Create a LoRaWAN Coverage map of Kerguelen with the Adeunis Network Tester
 - [] Add LoRa ack message for RAK7204
 - [] Add new objects and the gateway arriving with the next supply
 - [] Upgrade influxdb 1.8 to 2.0